M1xos/WInMep/README.md

 ## Acknowledgements

 Thank you for checking it out, and I hope you find it as useful and educational as I did while creating it!
+Here you can see the preview of the website!: [DashBoard Simulation](https://m1xos.github.io/site-simulation/login.html)

 ---